 - An online business located in Minnesota is selling taxable products to Minnesota residents

-- Having 100 or more transactions to Minnesota residents annually or;
+- Ships 100 or more transactions to Minnesota residents annually or;

-- Shipping 10 or more transactions annually to Minnesota residents totaling more than $100,000
+- Has 10 or more transactions annually to Minnesota residents totaling more than $100,000

 What products and services are taxable in Minnesota?